isovector/draconian-results/pho.md

 Indoor sport activities can have 50 spectators or 50% seated capacity, whichever is greater.
 For example, if the venue has a normal seated capacity of 500 people, 250 spectators can attend.
+Venues can return to full capacity from October 25, unless [additional regional restrictions] are in place.

 #### Travel for sport